alphagov/govuk-rfcs/rfc-128-continuous-deployment.md

 We need to ensure that only people with [production access](https://docs.publishing.service.gov.uk/manual/rules-for-getting-production-access.html) are able to deploy code to the live site.
 This is equivalent to being a member of the "GOV.UK Production" GitHub team.
 As part of the trial of CD, we restricted merge access on the affected repos to people in this team [[1](https://github.com/alphagov/govuk-saas-config/pull/49)] [[2](https://github.com/alphagov/govuk-saas-config/pull/51)] [[3](https://github.com/alphagov/govuk-saas-config/pull/55)].
 We will [continue to use this approach](https://github.com/alphagov/govuk-saas-config/pull/52#issuecomment-651903746).

-As well as restricting who can merge, we also had to address a vulnerability with Integration Jenkins: someone without production access could manually trigger the CD pipeline by running the [`Deploy_App_Downstream` Jenkins job](https://github.com/alphagov/govuk-puppet/blob/c24ff191ce7fc8a38ceb464f0139faba04b9734b/modules/govuk_jenkins/templates/jobs/deploy_app_downstream.yaml.erb).
-In order to prevent this kind of unauthorised deployment, the job has additional checks:
+As well as restricting who can merge, we also have restrictions around which version of the code can be deployed automatically: only the latest release.
+This protects against someone with access to the Integration environment triggering a potentially malicious deployment of historical code, or code that has not been reviewed.
+The following checks in the [`Deploy_App_Downstream` Jenkins job](https://github.com/alphagov/govuk-puppet/blob/c24ff191ce7fc8a38ceb464f0139faba04b9734b/modules/govuk_jenkins/templates/jobs/deploy_app_downstream.yaml.erb) enforce this restriction:

 - The tag to deploy must be the highest `release_123`-type tag.
 - The tagged commit must match the latest commit on the master branch.

+However, the pipeline could still be abused by:

-Note that someone without production access could still subvert this protection, by manually altering the job definition.
-In this scenario, we would permit an unauthorised deployment to the Staging environment, but no further: only people with production access can access Staging Jenkins [[1](https://github.com/alphagov/govuk-developer-docs/blame/736a167bf93b7338347c73cacbddfbdc68e72733/source/manual/rules-for-getting-production-access.html.md#L18-L19)], which also does the above checks.
+- By manually altering the job definition.
+In this scenario, a someone with Integration access (but not Production access) could deploy any version of the code to the Staging environment.
+(But no further: only people with production access can trigger the job in Staging Jenkins [[1](https://github.com/alphagov/govuk-developer-docs/blame/736a167bf93b7338347c73cacbddfbdc68e72733/source/manual/rules-for-getting-production-access.html.md#L18-L19)], which also does the above checks.)

+- By repeatedly invoking the Deploy_App_Downstream job with the latest release, flooding the Production environment with deployments.
+We must accept risks like this are inevitable, given the current state of our infrastructure: allowing general SSH access to our Integration environment means we're exposing part of the CD chain.

 ### Safety checks